populationgenomics/team-docs/storage_policies/README.md

   This allows workflows to do post-processing of the data shortly after initial creation (e.g. copying windowed regions of raw reads around interesting variants) before retrieval becomes expensive.
-- **Access**: restricted to service accounts that run workflows, to avoid accidental retrieval costs incurred by human readers.
+- **Access**: Restricted to service accounts that run workflows, to avoid accidental retrieval costs incurred by human readers.

 ### main: `gs://cpg-$STACK-main`